-I go for one in each spell, just so you have much more options, versatility, and those 2 more escape mechanisms!!
-Replicate first, purely because it's an instant teleport which really increases your map control (which will eventually become extremely easy with the help of the Boots of Speed).
+I go for a slight waveform and morph focus, since morph has been buffed recently, just so you have much more survivability, and with the mana cost of adaptive strike being quite high for an agi carry, the points are better spent elsewhere.
+Replicate takes most priority, purely because it's an instant teleport which really increases your map control (which will eventually become extremely easy with the help of the Boots of Travel).
 I max out Morph next (whilst also improving replicate) because each point in morph Increases the rate of stat change by 2 points per 20 mana, meaning that health boost comes 4x faster when it's maxed out (8 points per second).

 It's only then that I level Adaptive Strike, as then I have the capabilities to actually utilise the vital mechanics of the Adaptive Strike: Adapting your stats.

 In terms of which heroes to pair with, melee heroes work well, or range heroes who can keep the enemies well harrassed.
 Any support hero is even more ideal, as you really need that gold early on, and if you can't stay close enough to last hit and farm, you're going to be in trouble.

 Personal favorites are:

 And my all time favorite combo

 Keeper of the Light